Seokbong Ceramic Museum

-The Seokbong Ceramic Museum is a ceramics museum in Seoul, South Korea.
+The Seokbong Ceramic Museum is a ceramics museum in Sokcho, South Korea.

-The museum was opened in October 1997 by the ceramist Seokbong Cho Muho.
-The exterior of the museum is in the form of the typical two-storey Korean building.
+The museum was opened in October 1997 by the ceramist Seokbong Jo Moo-ho aka Cho Mohu (b.
+1941) (석봉 조무호).
+The name of the museum comes from his art name Seokbong.
+The exterior of the museum is in the form of the typical two-story Korean building.
 Its walls are decorated with ceramic paintings.
 The museum displays various ceramic artworks, including a painting of the Baekdu Mountain, one of Korea's largest mountains.
 Facilities at the museum include a demonstration room, international pavilion, and model pavilion.
 There is an outdoor stage in the garden to the rear of the museum.

+Address: 156 EXPO-ro, Sokcho-si, Gangwon-do, South Korea.